geoserver/geoserver/doc/en/user/source/data/database/sqlview.rst

 For example:

   * ``^[\d\.\+-eE]+$`` checks that a parameter value contains valid characters for floating-point numbers (including scientific notation), but does not check that the value is actually a valid number
-  * ``[^;']+`` checks that a parameter value does not contain quotes or semicolumn.
+  * ``[^;']+`` checks that a parameter value does not contain quotes or semicolons.
 This prevents common SQL injection attacks, but otherwise does not impose much limitation on the actual value

 Resources for Validation Regular expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^